phytec/phytec-eeprom-flashtool/README.rst

 Creates a binary file at the output directory which can then be written to the EEPROM chip with dd or via JTAG.
 It also dumps the complete configuration on the console.
+The default filename and directory can be changed by the -file argument.
-The necessary and optional arguments are the same as for the write command.
+The other necessary and optional arguments are the same as for the write command.

 .. code-block:: bash